edunham/site/2015/02/23/scale13x_retrospective.rst

 ======================

 This year I had the pleasure of attending and speaking at the Southern California Linux Expo.
-Here's my hodge-podge of observations.
+Here's what I observed about the location, the conference's organization, and my own talk.

 .. more::